influxdata/docs-v2/content/influxdb/clustered/write-data/migrate-data/migrate-1x-to-clustered.md

   - /influxdb/clustered/primers/api/v2/
 ---

-To migrate data from an InfluxDB 1.x OSS or Enterprise instance to InfluxDB Cloud Dedicated, export the data as line protocol and write the exported data to an InfluxDB Clustered database.
+To migrate data from an InfluxDB 1.x OSS or Enterprise instance to InfluxDB Clustered, export the data as line protocol and write the exported data to an InfluxDB database.

 ## Tools to use

 The migration process uses the following tools:

 - **`influx_inspect` utility**: